 Goal What do we want to accomplish?
 Action Steps What activities need to happen?
 Timeline Start dates Measurement How is progress measured?
 Lead Person Stakeholders Who will be involved and/or impacted?
-Complete? healthful choices during l • Beginning of the school year student's choices FSMC, SFA, Principal FSMC, Food and Nutrition services team and principal at each In progress free milk choices Feedback during school food service committee meetings and Food Service Director/ Manager school
+Complete?
+Students to make Only offer a variety of seasonal fresh Beginning of Visual observation of FSMC, FSMC, Food and In progress healthful choices during fruits and vegetables, meal component the school student's choices SFA, Nutrition services team school mealtimes items and a variety of low fat and fat year Principal and principal at each free milk choices Feedback during school and Food school food service committee Service meetings Director/ Manager